 Hi, my name is Bartłomiej Wroński, but it will be easier for us if you call me just Bart. 🙂 I’m a coder by profession who’s passionate about the intersection of technology and art that can serve the humanity (and not the other way around).
 I grew up in Warsaw, Poland and now am based in Brooklyn, NY.

-I’m a Staff Software Engineer working at Google Research on image processing, computational photography, and some machine learning.
-I work on various algorithms for many products that have only one thing in common – producing pretty pictures (and occasionally videos), but most of day to day tasks involve collaborating with Google Pixel and on HDR+ computational photography platform.
+I’m a Staff Software Engineer working at Google Research on image processing, computational photography, computer vision, and machine learning.
+I work on various algorithms for different products that have only one thing in common – producing pretty pictures (and occasionally videos).
+In most day to day tasks this involves collaborating with Google Pixel and on HDR+ computational photography platform.